Energy & Bio-Based Therapies

 Online Energy & Bio-Based Therapies Programs

-In the 2019-2020 academic year, 12 schools offered some type of energy and biologically based therapies program.
+In 2020-2021, 11 schools offered a biologically based therapies program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|